PatrickChristoph/udacity_capstone/report/project_report.md

 ![silhouette_score_best.png](img/silhouette_score_best.png)

 We reached the highest scores for 2 and 8 clusters.
-For our customer segmentation we took the more granular clusters, where we identified a customer-heavy cluster.
+For the customer segmentation the more granular clusters were taken, where a customer-heavy cluster was identified.
 This cluster (number 4) stands out with a proportion of 37% and is an appropriate base to gain insights about the customer characteristics based on that cluster.

 ![customer_proportions_per_cluster.png](img/customer_proportions_per_cluster.png)